marlenaduleba/online-clothing-store/README.md

 <details>
 <summary>&nbsp;&nbsp;<img alt="Static Badge" src="https://img.shields.io/badge/GET-399918" align="center">&nbsp; &nbsp; <code>/api/v1/account/orders</code>&nbsp;&nbsp;<strong>- Get Current User's Orders</strong></summary>

-- **Description**: Retrieves all orders placed by the currently logged-in user.
+- **Description**: Retrieves a list of all orders placed by the currently logged-in user.
 This endpoint is accessible only to authenticated users.
-The request requires a valid JWT token to ensure that the user can access their own orders.
 - **Endpoint**: `/api/v1/account/orders`
 - **Method**: `GET`
 - **Request Headers**:
   - `Authorization` (string, required) - The JWT token for authorization.
-This token ensures that only the authenticated user can access their own orders.
 - **Response**:
   - `200 OK` with a list of the user's orders
   - `401 Unauthorized` if the token is missing or invalid
+  - `404 Not Found` if the user has no orders

 - **Example Request**: